taytbicknell/git-story/short-story.md

 Johnny was train mechanic, like his father before him.
-He's been working on trains since he was 12 years old.
+He's been working on trains since he was twelve years old.
 Johnny wants to learn how to program so he can be ready for when autonomous trains become the norm.